MayouKurayami/KK_SetParentVR/README.md

 - The positions buttons in the left floating menu are **NOT** meant to be a replacement for changing positions via the built-in menu.
 They are designed to change only the girl's **posture** as they do not change the position and rotation of the characters.

 - Changing girl's position via the floating menu will not change the guy's position.
 This may cause the guy's hands to be in unnatural or undesired positions at times.
+Enable male hands to controllers synchronization **(SyncMaleHands)** to mitigate this.

 - Likewise, the guy's feet will often clip into the ground if using a standing position while being close to the ground.
 Enabling the male feet collider option mitigates this somewhat, but not much.
+You can also position the male feet to a desired position then fix them there using the controller or keyboard shortcut.

 - Limited functionality in 3P.
 Currently only the first girl's position will be controlled.
 The plugin cannot control the position and pose of the second girl.